18 Neural Networks

 abline(-th[1]/th[3], -th[2]/th[3], col=2)

-We can see that a logistic regression could not do it.
-It uses a single line to separate observations of two classes.
-We can see that the data is not linearly separable.
+Logistic regression fails to distinguish the classes because the data is not linearly separable.
 However, we can use multiple lines to separate the data.

 plot(x1~x2, data=d,col=d[,1]+2, pch=16)